OpenNews/srccon-work/logistics.md

 When you arrive at the venue, we’ll have on-the-spot signups for emergent conversations, job openings, and things to do with new friends in Philly.
 You can also [sign up now](https://docs.google.com/spreadsheets/d/1CMJTFDO_YNQbGlgLKi5IjOPh5sz1nFs_Y9OQCcSnVuE/edit#gid=0) for small-group dinners on Thursday night.
 We’ve also gathered details about a [local Alcoholics Anonymous meeting](#aa), and places nearby to make sure your [health needs](#health) are taken care of.

 Also, the entirety of SRCCON:WORK is covered by our [code of conduct](/conduct).
-For SRCCON:WORK, we have also created a [support team and articulated ground rules](/support) to help us care for each other.
+We have also created a [support team and articulated ground rules](/support) to help us care for each other.

 <span id="lodging"></span>